Omidznlp/REST-API-FRRouting/README.md

-# Configuration, Installation,  RUN and Test REST API
+# Configuration, Installation,  RUN and Test REST APIs
 # Description
 FRRouting (FRR) is a free and open source Internet routing protocol suite for Linux and Unix platforms.
 It implements BGP, OSPF, RIP, IS-IS, PIM, LDP, BFD, Babel, PBR, OpenFabric and VRRP, with alpha support for EIGRP and NHRP https://frrouting.org/ .

 This project is implemented to add REST APIs to FRRouting.
-Moreover, This version supports some protocols such as:\
+Moreover, it supports some protocols such as:\
 **`OSPF`**\
 **`BGP `**\
 **`RIP`**\